alangrainger/immich-person-to-album/README.md

 # Immich automatic Person -> Album

-Automatically add people to an album and keep that album up-to-date.
+Automatically add people (faces) to an album and keep that album up-to-date.

 This allows you to share that automatic person album with another user (for example, a share album of your children).